brajenful/small-projects/README.md

 # meme_generator

 One of the many custom-made extensions for my private Discord bot.
 What it does it takes a standard meme template with x amount of panels, and puts parts of the passed string in their respective panels.

+# xbox-music-controller

+A small script that lets you control media applications with your XBOX 360 or XBOX One controller.
+It does so by mapping the multimedia buttons to the controller's buttons.